FreskyZ/fine/docs/ipv6.md

 is a nsfs mount, and use stat /var/run/docker/netns/xxxx to find the inode is same as the readlink result number, both of them are magic symbolic links and magic files, yes, everthing is a file

-and ip a inside namespace looks like
+ip a inside namespace looks like this

 ```
 1: lo: ...